vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 2. Add as little overhead (pure JavaScript computations) as possible on top of those DOM manipulations.
 This is an area where Vue and React differ.

 The JavaScript overhead is directly related to the mechanisms of computing the necessary DOM operations.
-Both Vue and React utilizes Virtual DOM to achieve that, but Vue's Virtual DOM implementation (a fork of [snabbdom](https://github.com/snabbdom/snabbdom)) is much lighter-weight and thus introduces less overhead than React's.
+Both Vue and React utilize Virtual DOM to achieve that, but Vue's Virtual DOM implementation (a fork of [snabbdom](https://github.com/snabbdom/snabbdom)) is much lighter-weight and thus introduces less overhead than React's.

 Both Vue and React also offer functional components, which are stateless and instanceless - and therefore, require less overhead.
 When these are used in performance-critical situations, Vue is once again faster.
 To demonstrate this, we built a simple [benchmark project](https://github.com/chrisvfritz/vue-render-performance-comparisons) that just renders 10,000 list items 100 times.
 We encourage you to try it yourself, as the results will vary depending on the hardware and browser used - and actually, they'll vary even between runs due to the nature of JavaScript engines.